 If you are in this position you should still submit your Home Office application before your visa expires.
-Do not book your UKVCAS appointment until the English language / Life in the UK test centres have reopened and you have been able to pass the test(s).
+Do not book your UKVCAS appointment until you have an appointment and you have been able to pass the test(s).
 You may not have met the English language / Life in the UK requirement on the date you applied but if you meet it on the date of your appointment it would be unreasonable for the Home Office to refuse your application in the current circumstances.

 My visa will expire soon or has expired.
 I want to leave the UK but I can’t.
 What should I do?

-The Home Office guidance states that if you could not leave the UK by 31 August 2020 and your visa expires (or expired) between 1 September and 31 October 2020 you can request additional time to stay – an “exceptional assurance” by completing the online form.
-Confusingly, the guidance accompanying the online form states that you can apply for exceptional assurance if your visa expires before 30 September 2020.
+The Home Office guidance states that if your visa expires (or expired) between 1 January and 28 February 2021 you can request additional time to stay by sending an email to the address indicated in the guidance with the stated information.
 If your existing conditions allowed you to work, study or rent accommodation you may continue to do so during the period of exceptional assurance so long as it is granted.
 This exceptional assurance is an emergency measure and does not grant you leave to remain in the UK.
 You should only apply for it as a last resort if you have no other options.

-Our company has a new employee who has been issued with a 30-day Tier 2 (General) visa and can’t travel to the UK to start work on time.
+Our company has a new employee who has been issued with a 90-day Skilled Worker visa and can’t travel to the UK to start work on time.
 What should we do?

-Normally the work start date for a Tier 2 (General) worker can’t be postponed beyond 28 days from the start date on the certificate of sponsorship or 28 days from when the visa is issued, whichever is later.
+Normally the work start date for a Skilled Worker (or Intra-Company Transfer worker) can’t be postponed beyond 28 days from the start date on the certificate of sponsorship.

 The Home Office has indicated to us this rule will be waived.
 The Home Office should be notified through the Sponsorship Management System that the start date has been delayed.